 Success also doesn’t require every growth-based organization to perform at Level 5 any of the time, let alone all the time.
 For instance, some organization’s environments, enterprises, and customers may enable them to effectively and efficiently function at a Transactional level.
 However, you should expect customer intimacy to grow alongside the maturity level, and this baseline expectation has only increased over the past decade - particularly over the past year.

-To establish a level of maturity in partnership with clients, we use a combination of assessments and mapping exercises.
-This involves deep-diving into the enterprise and the organization’s core customer engagement components: People and Agility, Marketing Insight and Analytics, Readiness and Process, Activation and Execution, and Technology.
-Exploring each of these interdependent components provide insight into the way the organization works to accomplish its goals, and how it supports the broader business: engaging with peer functions, leadership, and shared services.
-Assessing sophistication along these components provides the structure to understand the organization’s level of maturity at a given moment in time, and to identify where the organization may need to focus efforts to evolve moving forward.
+To establish your level of maturity, it’ll require deep-diving into your organization’s core customer engagement components: People and Agility, Marketing Insight and Analytics, Readiness and Process, Activation and Execution, and Technology.
+Exploring each of these interdependent components provides insight into the way your organization works to accomplish its goals and how it supports the broader business.
+Assessing these components helps you understand your organization’s level of maturity and to identify where you may need to focus efforts to evolve moving forward.

 For example – How do you engage with peer functions, leadership, and shared services?